google/applied-machine-learning-intensive/v2/00_prerequisites/01_intermediate_python/slides.md

 ![](res/intermediatepython01.png)

 <!--
-Motivation: Giving the students an idea of why object oriented programming and classes are helpful, by giving them a real life example

-For the class:
-* Make sure everyone knows what “programming paradigm” means
+* What does “programming paradigm” mean?
   * It is a style of programming, object oriented programming is one particular stye that organizes data into objects within classes
   * Compare and contrast OOP with procedural and functional (procedural programming is mentioned on colab, so make sure to explain it and give examples so the distinction is clear)
   * Sometime when the data structures available are not complex or specialized enough, you need a class to hold your data!